sathishgnanaprakasam/fsdwdtb6/readme.md

 ## Tasks

-1. Create a 3x3 grid to represent the game board.
+[x] Create a 3x3 grid to represent the game board.
+[ ] Same as above, but use DOM manipulation to create the grid.
+[ ] Add a click event listener to each cell of the grid.
-2. Update the label of the cell when a cell is clicked.
+[ ] Update the label of the cell when a cell is clicked.
 (Initially all the labels are empty)
-3. Depending on the current player, set the label to 'X' or 'O'.
+[ ] Depending on the current player, set the label to 'X' or 'O'.
-4. If a player already marks a cell, prevent the other player from marking the same cell.
+[ ] If a player already marks a cell, prevent the other player from marking the same cell.
-5. Check if a player has won the game after every move.
+[ ] Check if a player has won the game after every move.
-6. If a player has won, display a message indicating the winner and end the game.
+[ ] If a player has won, display a message indicating the winner and end the game.
 (Disable all cells)
-7. If the game ends in a draw, display a message indicating the draw and end the game.
+[ ] If the game ends in a draw, display a message indicating the draw and end the game.
 (Disable all cells)

+### Doubts

+[ ] Using Emoji's - fonts & icons